manyworldspod/manyworldspod.github.io/_zines/README.md

 ## Render the imposed PDF

-Now you are ready to publish a zine.
+Now you are ready to publish a zine!
 To do this you'll need your post's stub, the shortname it's filed under online.
 For example, the article published at https://manyworldspod.github.io/restorative-justice-northeast-syria has the stub `restorative-justice-northeast-syria`.